DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownButton/1 Configuration/hoverStateEnabled.md

 ---
 ---
 ##### shortDescription
-Specifies whether the widget changes its state when a user hovers the mouse pointer over it.
+Specifies whether the UI component changes its state when a user hovers the mouse pointer over it.

 ---